| Agency overview | |

 Since its inception in 1968, R&AW has maintained a rigorously secretive existence, with little information available about it in the public domain about its operational activities.[88]

-Provisionally, the vast majority of India's intelligence apparatus - including R&AW, are listed in the Second Schedule of theRight to Information Act, 2005, which in conjunction of Section 24 of the Act, is exempted from the public disclosure of sensitive information, unless the information that is requested pertains to allegations of corruption and human rights violations.[91]
-However, the information related to such allegations may also be witheld, if it is found to in contravention to the Section 8 of the Act, which specifies that "information, disclosure of which would prejudicially affect the sovereignty and integrity of India, the security, strategic, scientific or economic interests of the State".[92]
+Provisionally, the vast majority of India's intelligence apparatus - including R&AW, are listed in the Second Schedule of theRight to Information Act, 2005, which in conjunction of Section 24 of the Act, is exempted from the public disclosure of sensitive information, unless the information that is requested pertains to allegations of corruption and human rights violations.[89]
+However, the information related to such allegations may also be withheld, if it is found to be in contravention to Section 8 of the Act, which specifies that "information, disclosure of which would prejudicially affect the sovereignty and integrity of India, the security, strategic, scientific or economic interests of the State".[90]

 Prior to the inception of the Research and Analysis Wing, overseas intelligence collection was primarily the responsibility of theIntelligence Bureau (IB),[5] which was created by the Government of India duringBritish Raj in 1887.[91]
 In 1933, sensing the political turmoil in the world which eventually led to theSecond World War, the Intelligence Bureau's responsibilities were increased to include the collection ofintelligence along India's borders.[92][74]